Nath28m/CTF-writeups-tryhackme/Benign Challenge (Splunk).md

 # Benign Challenge
 Hi there, this is a walkthough of Benign from TryHackMe.
 This room focuses on using splunk to monitor suspicious process executions, we only be provided with EventID: 4688 which is associated with Microsoft Windows Security-Auditing logs.
+Let jump stright into it.